Methylene Blue in Sepsis & Septic Shock

 Let’s take a look at the outcomes.

 Their primary outcome was the time to vasopressor discontinuation in hours.
 This outcome ended up being statistically significant.
 The methylene blue group had vasopressors discontinued at a median of 69 hours.
-The control group, however, had a discontinued at a median of 94 hours.
+The control group, however, had vasopressors discontinued at a median of 94 hours.

 Limitations